-Fig. 1 Comparison of the surface gravity spectrum (bottom, shifted vertically for ease of comparison) with the ETOPO5 topography spectrum (middle) and continental US (top, two strips, each 512 × 65526 pixels long, each pixel, 90 m, also shifted vertically for clarity).
-The red reference line has slope -2.1.
+Fig. 1 Comparison of the surface gravity spectrum (bottom, shifted vertically for ease of comparison) with the ETOPO5 topography spectrum (middle) and continental US (top, two strips, each 512×65526 pixels long, each pixel, 90 m, also shifted vertically for clarity).
 Wave number units: km-1.
-Black, lower left shows the (isotropic) (spherical harmonic) global surface gravity spectrum calculated from the data discussed in Lemoine et al. (1998).
-The modes 1, 2 have been excluded, since they go far off-scale.
-The extreme high frequency (k = 360) corresponds to ≈ 100 km fully compensated, whereas for wavenumbers $>(100 \text{ km})^{-1}-(200 \text{ km})^{-1}$ it is not.
+Red, lower left shows the (isotropic) (spherical harmonic) global surface gravity spectrum calculated from the data discussed in Lemoine et al. 1996.
+The modes 1, 2 have been excluded since they go far off-scale.
+The extreme high frequency (k = 360) corresponds to ≈ 100 km fully compensated whereas for wavenumbers $> (100 \text{ km})^{-1} - (200 \text{ km})^{-1}$, it is not.
 The actual break varies locally depending on flexural rigidity.
 Finally, the break at $\approx 3000 \text{ km}$ in Fig. 1 could be a manifestation of the mantle core discontinuity.

-A final note before continuing: we use the terms "crust" and "mantle" somewhat loosely; we recognize that in many cases the terms "lithosphere" and "asthenosphere" might be more technically exact.
+A final note before continuing: we use the terms "crust" and "mantle" somewhat loosely; we recognize that in many cases the terms "lithosphere" and "aestheno-sphere" might be more technically exact.